 Winners of Beijing Chopin Competition Visit Chopin's Homeland

-In August, the winners of the 1st Beijing International Fryderyk Chopin Piano Competition for Young Pianists will tour Poland at the invitation of the Adam Mickiewicz Institute.
-The young Chinese pianists will visit places related to Fryderyk Chopin, including Warsaw and the composer’s birthplace in Żelazowa Wola.
+In August 2017, winners of the 1st Beijing International Fryderyk Chopin Piano Competition for Young Pianists toured Poland at the invitation of the Adam Mickiewicz Institute.
+The young Chinese pianists visited places related to Fryderyk Chopin, including Warsaw and the composer’s birthplace in Żelazowa Wola.

 In 2016, the Central Conservatory of Music in Beijing hosted the 1st Beijing International Fryderyk Chopin Piano Competition for Young Pianists.
 The senior group title was won by Chen Xuehong, while in the junior group two Chinese pianists, Tie Shunshun and Ye Fangzhou, tied for the first place.
 The competition will be held in Beijing as a triennial event.

-Between 14th and 23rd August, the winner of the senior group Chen Xuehong and one of the winners of the junior group, Tie Shunshun, will pay a visit to Poland at the invitation of the Adam Mickiewicz Institute, who is the supporting partner of the competition.
+Between 14th and 23rd August 2017, the winner of the senior group Chen Xuehong and one of the winners of the junior group, Tie Shunshun, paid a visit to Poland at the invitation of the Adam Mickiewicz Institute, who is the supporting partner of the competition.
 The tour, funded jointly by the Adam Mickiewicz Institute and the Fryderyk Chopin Institute, was a part of the prize for taking first place in each group.

-During their visit, the pianists will take part in the International Master Course for Young Pianists in Radziejowice, where they will train individually under the guidance of excellent piano teachers such as Katarzyna Popowa-Zydroń and Ewa Pobłocka.
-On 19th August, both Chinese pianists will play recitals in Żelazowa Wola.
-They will also have the opportunity to visit Warsaw, in particular the places related to Fryderyk Chopin.
+During their visit, the pianists took part in the International Master Course for Young Pianists in Radziejowice, where they trained individually under the guidance of excellent piano teachers such as Katarzyna Popowa-Zydroń and Ewa Pobłocka.
+On 19th August 2017, both Chinese pianists played recitals in Żelazowa Wola.
+They also had the opportunity to visit Warsaw, in particular the places related to Fryderyk Chopin.

-The young Chinese pianists will be accompanied by representatives of the Beijing 21st Century China-Poland Culture & Arts Exchange Center, which is one of the competition's organisers.
+The young Chinese pianists were accompanied by representatives of the Beijing 21st Century China-Poland Culture & Arts Exchange Center, who is one of the competition's organisers.

 Tie Shunshun was born in 2000 in Jinzhou, Liaoning Province, China.
 He is the winner of the 1st Prize in the junior group at the 1st Beijing International Fryderyk Chopin Piano Competition for Young Pianists, as well as many other piano awards in China.
 He has been playing the piano since he was 3 years old and started his professional training in piano performance at age 8.
 In 2011, he enrolled at the Elementary School attached to the Central Conservatory of Music and was taught by Professors Zhang Jin, Ling Yuan and Zhang Xinning.
 Since 2013, he has been studying under the pianist Quan Hongbo.
 Tie Shunshun has given concerts as a volunteer for public service activities and performed at the Scarlatti Baroque Music Festival held by the Italian Embassy in Beijing, at the closing concert of the Xing Hai Piano Competition, at the concert for outstanding students at the Central Conservatory of Music, as well as at the special concert held by the Polish Embassy in Beijing.